amine-el-amrani/Django-DRF-ElasticSearch/README.md

-# Django-DRF-ElasticSearch
+# Simple Blog Application

-setup
-create virtual env python3 -m venv env activate virtual env source env/bin/activate to create migrations python manage.py makemigrations to run migrations python manage.py migrate to run the server python manage.py runserver
+This project is a simple blog application built with Django and Django REST Framework.
+It includes multiple models for authors, categories, and articles, which are serialized and served via the Django REST Framework.
+Additionally, Elasticsearch is integrated to create an endpoint for searching different authors, categories, and articles.

+## Project Structure

+The project is split into two main apps:

+- **blog**: Contains Django models, serializers, and ViewSets for the blog functionality.
+- **search**: Handles Elasticsearch documents, indexes, and queries for search functionality.

+## Setup

+### Virtual Environment

+1. Create a virtual environment: python3 -m venv env

+2. Activate the virtual environment: source env/bin/activate

+### Django Setup

+1. Create migrations:
+python manage.py makemigrations

+2. Run migrations:
+python manage.py migrate

+3. Run the server:
+python manage.py runserver

+### Populating the Database

-to populate the database with some testing data i created a script you can just run the following command python manage.py populate_db If everything went well you should see a Successfully populated the database. message in the console and there should be a few articles in your database.
+To populate the database with some testing data, run the following command: python manage.py populate_db

+If successful, you should see a "Successfully populated the database." message in the console, and there should be a few articles in your database.

-setup Elasticsearch
+### Setting Up Elasticsearch

+1. Create a Docker network:
 docker network create elastic

-docker pull docker.elastic.co/elasticsearch/elasticsearch:8.11.4
+2. Pull the Elasticsearch Docker image: docker pull docker.elastic.co/elasticsearch/elasticsearch:8.11.4

+3. Run Elasticsearch:
 docker run --name elasticsearch --net elastic -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -t docker.elastic.co/elasticsearch/elasticsearch:8.11.4

-When you start Elasticsearch for the first time, the generated elastic user password and Kibana enrollment token are output to the terminal.
-Copy the generated password and enrollment token and save them in a secure location.
-These values are shown only when you start Elasticsearch for the first time.
-You’ll use these to enroll Kibana with your Elasticsearch cluster and log in.
+**Note**: When you start Elasticsearch for the first time, the generated `elastic` user password and Kibana enrollment token are output to the terminal.
+Copy these values and save them in a secure location.
+These values are shown only once and are necessary for enrolling Kibana with your Elasticsearch cluster and logging in.

-Populate Elasticsearch
+### Populating Elasticsearch
-To create and populate the Elasticsearch index and mapping, use the search_index command:

-python manage.py search_index --rebuild
+To create and populate the Elasticsearch index and mapping, use the `search_index` command: python manage.py search_index --rebuild

-Deleting index 'users'
-Deleting index 'categories'
-Deleting index 'articles'
-Creating index 'users'
-Creating index 'categories'
-Creating index 'articles'
-Indexing 3 'User' objects
-Indexing 4 'Article' objects
-Indexing 4 'Category' objects
+This command deletes and recreates the indexes for users, categories, and articles, and indexes the corresponding objects.
 You need to run this command every time you change your index settings.

+## Conclusion

+This README provides a brief overview of the Simple Blog Application project, including setup instructions for both Django and Elasticsearch